 2. science fiction

 I poked around the Internet and found several threads, articles and blog posts on the topic.
-None of them offered definitive clarity.
 Hugo Award winner John DeNardo of SF Signal seemed to share my belief that “sci-fi” is not a negative term.

-Yet “science fiction” and “sci-fi” are both used as pejorative terms by those outside the fandom, both are disregarded as not “real” literature in many circles, and while “geek chic” is a thing now, both terms are still just as likely to be dismissed as past-times for dorks, geeks, nerds and social misfits.
+“Science fiction” and “sci-fi” are both used as pejorative terms by those outside the fandom, both are disregarded as not “real” literature in many circles, and both terms are still just as likely to be dismissed as past-times for dorks, geeks, nerds and social misfits.
 To argue about one word being worse than another is about as pointless, imo, as an argument over the terms “television” and “TV.”

 Which brings us to “SF.”
-A few years ago, when I started hanging around science fiction authors and publishers in such places as NASFiC and SFWA while trying to get published, industry professionals informed me that the proper way to say “science fiction” in a query letter is “SF.”
-I’ve also seen “SFF” or “SF/F” for science fiction and fantasy.
+A few years ago, while trying to get published, industry professionals informed me that the proper way to say “science fiction” in a query letter is “SF.”
+I’ve also seen “SFF” or “SF/F” for science fiction and fantasy, or “SFR” for science fiction romance.

-But I’ve also been corrected by those who claim that “SF” refers to speculative fiction — though others will insist that’s properly “spec fic,” a broader category that includes science fiction, fantasy and other genres.
-Richard Treitel deals with this issue by using “ScF” as an abbreviation for science fiction instead of “SF.”
+But I’ve also been corrected by those who claim that “SF” refers to speculative fiction — though others will insist that’s properly “spec fic” — a broader category that includes science fiction, fantasy and other genres.

 So, which is it?
 Science fiction, sci-fi or SF?
-Or ScF?
 Does it matter?
 Did it matter at one time, but times are changing?
 Should geeks reclaim “sci-fi” or did the Syfy channel condemn that phrase to eternal ignominy?
-Which terms do you use, and how do you use them?

 Should there even be terms that label what’s “real” and what’s “crap” in science fiction, and who gets to decide which is which?
 Authors?
 Fans?
 An elite cadre of self-proclaimed “true” fans?
 Or the general moviegoers, readers and cosplayers whose money funds movies, books and conventions?